liampc/100-days-of-code/log.md

 Thoughts: I spent most of today working on CSS, I want to learn Boostrap but I'm not really sure how that works with the webpack and eveything.
 I made everyhting through scratch.
 I dont want to hate CSS but I cant wait to use frameworks or learn about other tools that will help when it comes to UX.

+## Day 59 - 63: 20 July - 24 July 2020

+Progress: Working on my Todo List project

+Thoughts: Day 6 since I started doing the project, so far it is working but I'm not completely satisfied how I organized my code.
+Although I was not doing any repetitive code, I dont know if my flow is readable for other people.
+After finishing the main functions I'll try to ask for someone to review it because the next project is about frameworks and I want to correct the bad habits that I already have.

+## Day 64: July 25 2020

+Progress: work on adding localstorage on my todo list, fix minor bugs

+Thoughts: had a problem on showing my data, cant stringify object.
+I'm afraid if ever my way of creating objects from factory functions might be wrong

+## Day 65: July 27 2020

+Progress: finally able to save data to localstorage, fix bugs

+Thougths: My code currently is kind of messy, I know that I can still make it more organize, especially on the event handlers.
+Currently, I am making sure that all functions and its eventlisteners are working ok.
+As of now, I just want to celebrate for making it functional.